Psychological Healing

 Let me explain.

-Let’s assume, for example, that your father is an alcoholic, or that your mother is a sort of professional “victim,” always complaining of being mistreated and treating everyone else with an acid tongue.
-Or maybe your parents weren’t quite this bad, but maybe they misunderstood you in other, more subtle, ways.
-In any event, you have been wounded deeply, and you have suffered greatly because of the inconsiderate behavior of others.
-You have felt unnoticed, unheard, and unloved.
-You have felt abandoned.
-You have felt rejected.
+Let’s assume, for example, that your parents are still living and that your father is an alcoholic, or that your mother is a sort of professional “victim,” always complaining of being mistreated and criticizing everyone with an acid tongue.
+Or maybe your parents aren’t quite this bad, but maybe they have misunderstood you in other, more subtle, ways.
+In any event, you would be wounded deeply, and you would have suffered greatly because of the inconsiderate behavior of others.
+You would feel unnoticed, unheard, and unloved.
+You would feel abandoned.
+You would feel rejected.
+You would feel the anguish of not knowing what is going on, and you would feel the frustration of not having anyone explain things to you.
 So what can you do?

-Well, in the past, as a result of all the hurt that was ever inflicted on you, just like your parents perhaps, you felt victimized.
+Well, in the past, as a result of all the hurt that was ever inflicted on you, you felt victimized.
 You complained about how poorly you were treated.
-And, in those complaints, you wanted unconsciously to show them—and the rest of the world around you—how much you have been hurt.
-And, in wanting to show them how much you have been hurt, you have wanted compensation—and, in some ways, you have wanted a compensation that is actually a form of revenge.
+Moreover, in those complaints, you wanted unconsciously to show your parents—and the rest of the world around you—how much you have been hurt.
+Furthermore, in wanting to show them how much you have been hurt, you have wanted compensation—and, in some ways, you have wanted something that is more than a just compensation for what you have lost; you have wanted revenge.

 An End to Victimization

-What does Jesus do when his disciples want to call down fire from heaven to avenge the insult they have received?
-Jesus rebukes them.
+Yes, everyone craves revenge.
+But what did Jesus do when his disciples wanted to call down fire from heaven to avenge the insult they have received?
+Jesus rebuked them.
 (See Luke 9:54-55.)

-That is, as a Christian, you have to respond to your hurt by “letting the dead bury the dead.”
-In other words, you have to stop trying to make the spiritually dead—your mother, your father, and anyone else who has ever hurt you—“love” you or give you the recognition you so desperately crave.
-Whenever you are injured, you have to realize that you cannot call down fire from heaven to avenge yourself.
+Consequently, as a Christian, it’s important to respond to your hurt by “letting the dead bury the dead.”
+In other words, stop trying to make the spiritually dead—your mother, your father, and anyone else who has ever hurt you—“love” you or give you the recognition you so desperately crave.
+Whenever you are injured, realize that you cannot call down fire from heaven to avenge yourself.
 You cannot make the world treat you fairly.
 You cannot make the world love you.
 You cannot make the world notice you.
-Instead, you have to turn all your attention, with resolution and determination, to the real destination of your life: Jerusalem.
-Jerusalem, where all victimization must end, and where suffering and death on a cross for the sake of others is the only path to true love—and the Kingdom of Heaven.
+Instead, turn all your attention, with resolution and determination, to the real destination of your life: Jerusalem, where all victimization must end, and where suffering and death on a cross for the sake of others is the only path to true love—and the Kingdom of Heaven.

 So there you have it.
 In the end, as you say, “I can’t do this”—but the full truth is that you can’t do it alone, without the grace of following Jesus to Jerusalem.